CapybaraOrg/capybara-action/README.md

       isCapybaraDispatch:
         description: System only property (ignore)
         required: true
-        default: false
+        default: 'false'
 ```

-2. Generate a fine-grained personal access token for your repository.
-In the permissions section, for `Actions` and `Contents` select read and write access.
+2. Generate a [fine-grained personal access token](https://github.blog/changelog/2022-10-18-introducing-fine-grained-personal-access-tokens/) for your repository.
+In the `Permissions / Repository permissions` section, for `Actions` and `Contents` select `Read and write` access.
    Then use the token value to register your repo to Capybara.
-You can use this template curl request:
+You can use this template Curl request:

 ```
 curl -vvv -X POST -H "Content-Type: application/json" \